mdx-editor/site/docs/extending-the-editor.md

 # Extending the editor

 MDXEditor code base is built with extensibility in mind.
-In fact, even the core editor behavior is built is a plugin.
+In fact, even the core editor behavior is built as a plugin.
 In here, we will cover the conceptual design of the codebase without touching on the specifics of the API.

 ## The state management model